Q&A with Beholding the Tree of Life author Bradley J. Kramer November 05 2014

 Q: In a nutshell, what is a rabbinic approach?

-In a peanut shell, a rabbinic approach involves reading scripture as a God-given work of literature, scrutinizing it closely, considering it broadly, all in order to gain from it spiritual enlightenment and practical application.
+A: In a peanut shell, a rabbinic approach involves reading scripture as a God-given work of literature, scrutinizing it closely, considering it broadly, all in order to gain from it spiritual enlightenment and practical application.
 In a larger shell, it means employing a number of specific interpretive techniques and principles used by Talmudic and post-Talumidic rabbis in order to experience the divine by seeing and appreciating the Scriptures’ more subtle messages in concert with other readers.
 In Beholding the Tree of Life, I have tried to describe a few of these techniques and principles and to show how they can be applied to the Book of Mormon.

 Q: Is a rabbinic approach synonymous with a Jewish approach?
 I mean, do all Jews read their scriptures this way?

-No. Jews are an extremely intellectually diverse people, especially when it comes to how they approach scripture.
+A: No. Jews are an extremely intellectually diverse people, especially when it comes to how they approach scripture.
 There are non-religious Jews, of course, who, if they read the Hebrew Scriptures at all, read them as interesting folklore or as entertaining fiction.
 But even religious Jews, those who do read the Hebrew Scriptures as scripture, do not do so uniformly.
 Orthodox and Ultra-orthodox Jews, for the most part, consider the five books of Moses, the Torah, to be dictated directly by God and therefore hang on its every word and scrutinize its every possible nuance.
 Conservative Jews tend to consider the biblical books as inspired by God but not necessarily wholly divine.
 They consequently take the scriptures seriously but, since these scriptures were put together by mortals living in distant times and writing to distant audiences, do not always consider their ideas to be relevant to or binding on them.
 Reform and Reconstructionist Jews frequently take the Conservative position further and think of the Bible as an important work that contains much wisdom, but it is still a product of the human mind and spirit.
 They therefore often pick and choose passages from their scriptures that coincide with their life experience and their view of the world.
 Nonetheless, despite this great diversity, many Jews, especially the religious ones, still consider the interpretations and interpretive approach used in the Talmud and other rabbinic sources to be worth knowing and to some degree emulating.

 Q: You mentioned the Talmud.
 What is it?

-The Talmud is essentially a compilation of ancient conversations about Jewish law.
+A: The Talmud is essentially a compilation of ancient conversations about Jewish law.
 It consists of two parts: the Mishnah and the Gemara.
 The Mishnah was compiled around 200 C.E. by Judah the Prince and is a relatively compact and well-organized presentation of the traditions concerning prayers, blessings, Jewish festivals, marriage, divorce, disputes with other Jews, and other issues that had been preserved orally up until that time.

 The Gemara is a later commentary on the Mishnah and is organized much like the Mishnah, using the same basic organization and tractate names only vastly expanded.
 After the Mishnah was published, it was discussed extensively for generations in rabbinic academies.
 There rabbis continued the oral tradition by building upon what had gone before—by discussing new considerations, incorporating additional circumstances, adding material not previously included, and generally expanding, deepening, and complicating the ideas and policies covered by the Mishnah.
 Eventually, these wide-ranging, often freely-associated discussions were written down, edited, and joined with the Mishnah to form the Talmud—actually two Talmuds, one compiled in Palestine and one in Babylonia.
 Because it was compiled later and is larger and more thorough that the Palestinian Talmud, the Babylonian Talmud is studied and used more frequently.
 It is also the Talmud I refer to in my book.